WEC-Sim/WEC-Sim/source/overview.rst

 The input file must be named ``wecSimInputFile.m`` and must be placed within the case directory.
 The main structure of the input file consists of initializing all the objects necessary to run WEC-Sim simulations, and defining any user specified properties for each object.
 The input file for each WEC-Sim simulation requires initialization and definition of the simulation and wave classes, at least one instance of the body class, and at least one instance of the constraint or PTO classes.
-For details about WEC-Sim's objects and available properties for each object, refer to the `WEC-Sim Objects Section <http://wec-sim.github.io/WEC-Sim/code_structure.html#wec-sim-objects>`_.
+For details about WEC-Sim's objects and available properties for each object, refer to the `WEC-Sim Objects <http://wec-sim.github.io/WEC-Sim/code_structure.html#wec-sim-objects>`_ section.

-An example WEC-Sim input file is shown below for the OSWEC Tutorial - additional examples are provided in the `Tutorials Section <http://wec-sim.github.io/WEC-Sim/tutorials.html>`_, and are also provided in the WEC-Sim source code tutorials folder.
+An example WEC-Sim input file is shown below for the OSWEC Tutorial - additional examples are provided in the `Tutorials <http://wec-sim.github.io/WEC-Sim/tutorials.html>`_  section, and are also provided in the WEC-Sim source code tutorials folder.
 WEC-Sim is an object oriented code and the input file reflects this.
 The WEC-Sim input file (``wecSimInputFile.m``) for the OSWEC intializes and specifies properties for simulation, body, constraint and pto classes.